Last weekend, I came home to find a black racer snake desperately clinging to the bottom of my garage door as it opened.

 If your garage is already sealed tight, it’s possible they came in through the rest of the house.
 Look for holes, cracks, and open gaps around the rest of your home.

-Signs of Snake Activity in Your Garage
+Signs of Snakes in Your Garage

 You don’t have to see the snake to know it’s living in your garage.
 Some tell-tale signs include: